-Without anything to lean on anymore, I went tumbling backwards and into Dom, who was now, apparently, standing behind me, her mouth twisted and her slender eyebrows lilting in confusion.
+Without anything to lean on anymore, I went tumbling backwards and into Dom, whose hand was on the door and whose mouth twisted in a confused scowl.

-Struggling to right myself, I wheeled around to see Fred and Aidan sitting in the back of the compartment, staring at us with a mixture of alarm and intrigue.
-This, plus Dom’s shrewd, ‘I-have-a-sixth-sense-about-these-things-and-I-know-you-were-just-two-minutes-away-from-snogging-my-pratty-cousin’ glare, was more than a little unnerving.
+Struggling to right myself, I wheeled around to see Fred and Aidan sitting in the back of the compartment, staring at Potter and me with a mixture of alarm and intrigue.
+This, plus Dom’s shrewd, ‘I-have-a-sixth-sense-about-these-things-and-I-know-you-were-just-five-inches-and-two-sexual-tension-charged-insults-away-from-snogging-my-pratty-cousin’ glare, was more than a little unnerving.

 “What are you doing here?”

-“I heard you screaming and I tried to get here as soon as I could to make sure you were okay, “ told her, surveying the compartment for usual signs of damage/fire/bloodshed.
+“I heard you screaming and I tried to get here as soon as I could," I told her, surveying the compartment for the usual signs of damage/fire/bloodshed.
 “You’re okay, right?”

 At this, there was a thick silence.
-Dom’s face contorted from suspicious to annoyed.
-Fred and Aidan, who hadn’t uttered a word so far, both shifted uncomfortably in their seats.
+Dom’s expression contorted from one of suspicion to annoyance, and Fred and Aidan, who hadn’t uttered a word so far, both shifted uncomfortably in their seats.